OctoConsulting/sam-design-system-challenge/README.md

 ### Disabling Browser Suggestions for input

 We created a directive (in the common folder), which will disable the browser suggestions for inputs.
-These input can obscure autocomplete suggestions and are enabled by default.
+These suggestions can obscure our custom autocomplete suggestions and are enabled by default.
 The screenshot below demonstrates how the browser suggestions overlay autocomplete suggestions.

 ![disable suggestions](imgs/disable_suggestions.png)